 The Core Layer is responsible for computing instructions written in either Java or Solidity (the programming language Ethereum uses) and sending them to the Tron Virtual Machine which in turn executes the function.

-The Application Layer is used by developers and allows them to create apps and wallets compatible with the relevant software and powered by TRX.
+The Application Layer is used by developers and allows them to create dapps and wallets compatible with the relevant software and powered by TRX.

 The Storage Layer is designed to divide the state data (the data that maintains the status of smart contracts) and the blockchain data (the data that holds the transactional history).

 Through the DPoS system, 27 “super representatives” on the network take turns to validate the transactions and maintain the blockchain data.
-These representatives are chosen every 6 hours and when chosen earn TRX for their contributions to the network.
+These representatives are chosen every six hours and, when chosen, earn TRX for their contributions to the network.

 Users can vote for super representatives and engage in staking by locking their TRX in an account and receiving Tron Power in return.
 Tron Power can then be used to vote for the super representatives, and when returned to TRX, lose the ability to vote.